viiika/Meissonic/README.md

 ## 🚀 Introduction

-Meissonic is a groundbreaking non-autoregressive masked image modeling framework for text-to-image synthesis.
-It pushes the boundaries of what's possible in AI-generated imagery, producing stunning high-resolution images with unprecedented efficiency on consumer-grade hardware.
+Meissonic is a groundbreaking non-autoregressive masked image modeling model for text-to-image synthesis.
+It pushes the boundaries of what's possible in content creation, producing stunning high-resolution images with unprecedented efficiency on consumer-grade hardware.

 **Key Features:**
 - 🖼️ High-resolution image generation (up to 1024x1024)
-- 💻 Optimized for consumer GPUs
+- 💻 Designed to run on consumer GPUs
-- 🎨 Versatile applications: text-to-image, inpainting, outpainting
+- 🎨 Versatile applications: text-to-image, image-to-image

 ## 📰 News
 - **[Oct 19, 2024]** FP8 inference code is available!